EU Pay Transparency Directive

 Which employers are affected?

-All employers operating in the EU fall in scope.
-Specific reporting thresholds and obligations depend on national implementation and, in many countries, the company’s employee count.
+All employers operating in the EU are within scope.
+Specific obligations, thresholds, and timelines depend on national implementation and often on company size.

 Do we need to show pay ranges in job ads?

-Yes—candidates must receive information about the initial pay level or range for advertised roles, either in the ad or before the first interview, and you may not ask about a candidate’s salary history.
+Employers are expected to provide information about the initial pay level or range for a role, either in the job ad or before the first interview.
+Employers should also not ask about a candidate’s salary history.

-Employees can request written information on their individual pay and the average pay levels, broken down by gender, for workers doing the same work or work of equal value.
+Employees can request written information about their individual pay and average pay levels, broken down by gender, for comparable roles or work of equal value.

-Roles are compared using objective, gender-neutral criteria such as skills, effort, responsibility, and working conditions—often anchored in a documented job architecture and evaluation method.
+Roles are compared using objective, gender-neutral criteria such as skills, responsibility, effort, and working conditions—typically supported by a structured job architecture.

-Will we have to publish gender pay gap figures?
+Will we need to report gender pay gaps?

 What is a Joint Pay Assessment (JPA)?

-If reporting shows at least a 5% gender pay gap in any category that cannot be justified by objective, gender-neutral factors, employers must perform a Joint Pay Assessment with worker representatives and define corrective actions.
+If a gender pay gap of at least 5% cannot be explained by objective factors, employers may need to conduct a joint assessment with employee representatives and define corrective actions.

 How should we get started?